DMW2151/expert-garbanzo/readme.md

 ## Local Build - Startup Notes

 A functional version of the system can be spun up locally with `docker-compose`.
 This will spin up (almost) all services required to run a local demo in their own isolated environments.
+The service will be running on http://localhost:8080/.

 ```bash
 docker-compose up --build